what is jetpack plugin used for

 ⚙️ Performance

-📊 Analytics & Engagement
+📊 Analytics and Engagement

 ✍️ Design and Customization